shamansystems/Cheap-FOCer-2/assembly/readme.md

 Figure x.
 Incorrect placement with MOSFET body not Flush with PCB

 It is imperative that all MOSFETs be placed and held flush to the PCB surface.
-Failure to do so will cause a misalignment with the heatsink surface and cause potentially damage to the PCB.
+Failure to do so will cause a misalignment with the heat sink surface and cause potentially damage to the PCB.

 ![](./images/image10.jpeg)